OpenEnergyPlatform/oeplatform/README.md

 We use `alembic` to keep track of changes in those tables.
 To create all tables that are needed, simply type

     python manage.py alembic upgrade head

+##### Setup the OEO-viewer

+The oeo-viewer is a visualization tool for our OEO ontology and it is under development.
+To be able to see the oeo-viewer, follow the steps below:

+    cd oep-website/oeo_viewer/client
+    npm install
+    npm run build

+After these steps, a `static` folder inside `oep-website/oeo_viewer/` will be created which includes the results of the `npm run build` command.
+These files are necessary for the oeo-viewer.

 #### 3. Tutorials